yoonghm/Examples/Linux/bash.md

 ## Standard Output

 The standard output of any shell is terminal.
-For example

 <pre>
 <b>$ echo Hello World!</b>